 As they came out the gate, Jesus faltered, weakened from the extra beating.
 The Centurion stepped in front of a burly man coming in from the country for the Passover celebration.
 He slapped his medals with authority and instructed the man to pick up Jesus’ cross and carry it to Golgotha.

-The Centurion had his men offer Jesus wine mixed with gall, a mild poison and a painkiller.
+The Centurion had his men offer Jesus a painkiller, wine mingled with myrrh.
 Jesus tasted it and refused.

 Nails pounded, and gritting teeth stifled cries of pain.
 The bleating and gurgle of lambs and goats drifted from the temple.
 The Centurion glanced in that direction and could see many staring at the three bodies hanging on the crosses.
 A striking reminder of challenging Roman authority.
 For his soldiers it was just another crucifixion, and they sat down and cast lots for Jesus’ seamless tunic.

-In front of the garden party watching were Pilate along with some chief priests and local politician he knew.
+Watching in front of the garden party were Pilate along with some chief priests and a local politician he knew.
 Pilate wrote a sign in Hebrew, Greek, and Latin that proclaimed, “King of the Jews.”
 The priests objected but Pilate ignored them and had it posted over Jesus.
 Some of the passers-by heading for the festival paused long enough to mock this King.
 Something about him destroying the temple and rebuilding it in three days.
 They joined the priests with a challenge to Jesus to save himself and come down off the cross.
 That would be a problem for his soldiers.

 The two thieves on each side of Jesus also taunted him for a while.
 Then one acknowledged that they deserved crucifixion, but Jesus had done nothing wrong.
 He asked Jesus to remember him when he came into his kingdom.
 Jesus promised the thief he would be with him in Paradise.
 Was it that simple?